rychan14/bookstand/README.md

 First, you should install `npm` using your favorite package manager

-Additionally, you should be running a local postgres server and have the `psql` command in your `PATH`.
-If you are running Mac OS X, you can get postgres from: http://postgresapp.com/.
-Otherwise, you can install it using your favorite package manager.
+Additionally, you should be running a local mongo server and have the `mongo` command in your `PATH`.

 To install the dependencies and set up the DB, run